 In Minority Report, based on a short story by Philip K. Dick, John Anderton is captain of a Washington, D.C. special police force known as PreCrime.
-The PreCrime Unit bases their intelligence on three highly precognitive humans – kept in an isolated water basin – who have the capability to predict murders before they take place.
+The PreCrime Unit relies on three highly precognitive humans – kept in an isolated water basin – who have the capability to predict murders before they take place.
 As a result, there hasn’t been a homicide in the region in over six years.

 Person of Interest, meanwhile, follows the efforts of computer genius Harold Finch and former special operative John Reese to prevent violent crimes from occurring in New York City.
 Their “ally” in this mission is a machine created by Finch on behalf of the U.S. government that sifts through surveillance camera images, cell phones conversations, and e-mails exchanges in order to predict criminal activity.